Czirion/comparative-genomics-workshop/index.md

 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.
 > However, learners are expected to have some familiarity with biological concepts,
 > including the concepts of prokaryotic genome and gene family.
-> Participants should bring their own laptops and plan to participate actively.
+> Participants should bring their laptops and plan to participate actively.
 >
 {: .prereq}